Airbus upbeat on sales as A380 marks bitter-sweet anniversary

 A recent promise of U.S. tax help for Boeing’s latest 777X jet could make it easier for Airbus to make the case locally for more loans, but that would still be likely to draw a sharp response from Washington.

-Rolls-Royce may also apply for government loans for the engine it is expected to develop, but would need approval from the EU competition authorities, trade sources said.
-(Reporting by Tim Hepher)
+Rolls-Royce (RR.L) may also apply for government loans for the engine it is expected to develop, but would need approval from the EU competition authorities, trade sources said.